mrojasb2000/go-standard-library/README.md

 The Time type also provides the API to retrieve time units from the instance.
 The means you are to find out what day in a month or what hour in a day the instance represents.

 - `go run units.go`

+### Date arithmetics

+The Time type of the time package also allows you to perform basic arithmetic on the given date and time.
+This way, you can find out past and future dates.

+- `go run arithmetics.go`